WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 Many of the people in our world, young and old, are suffering in silence because they feel alone, fearful and ashamed.
 They’re scared to speak up about their mental health.
 They're afraid if they speak out they are going to be misunderstood and judged unfairly.

-Study after study show that one of the best ways to address the stigma and the shame that surrounds mental health is by sharing our lived experiences.
+Study after study shows that one of the best ways to address the stigma and the shame that surrounds mental health is by sharing our lived experiences.
 Our stories.